 Even before you’ve landed an interview make sure you start brushing up on your interview skills to help you to become more confident during the interview.
 Practice your answers with some common interview questions.
 Have a friend or family member help you with a mock interview.
 The more you rehearse your answers, the more confident you’ll feel and the smoother your responses will sound.

 Don’t be discouraged by your career break.
 Just follow the tips above to help you prepare and feel more confident about entering the workforce again after your extended time off.
-It may take some time to find the right job and the right company but be patient and keep brushing up your skills.
+It may take some time to find the right job and the right company but be patient and keep brushing up on your skills.

 Need more tips?
 We’ve got you covered.